Decision Fatigue Research Shows You May Be Adversely Affected

 This is a rule of mine.
 If it is something that I do not feel amazing about then my decision is no. If I am asked to do something I use that rule.
 This eliminates me from having to make a decision.
 This rule eliminates, guilt, peer pressure, and strong arm tactics.
 I don’t have to make the decision because the rule makes it for me.
 I forget about it and move on to the next decision that has to be made.
 If it is not something I feel GREAT about the no decision can’t hurt me.
 If upon thinking about it and I change my mind I can always change it to a yes at a later date.

-Decision fatigue is real and not acknowledging it can lead to making poor or disastrous decisions later in the day.
+Decision fatigue research is real and if not acknowledging it can lead to making poor or disastrous decisions later in the day.
 What do you do to combat decision fatigue?
 Is it possible making poor decisions due to possible decision fatigue been a problem for you in the past?
 Tell us about it.